go-outside-labs/web3-toolkit-sol/solidity_tldr.md

  	* `send` (2300 gas, returns bool)
   	* `call` (forwards all gas or ser gas, returns bool), should be used with re-entrancy guard (i.e., by making all state changes before calling other contracts, and by using re-entrancy guard modifier)

-* a contract receiving ether must have a tleast of the functions below:
+* a contract receiving ether must have at least of the functions below:
 	* `receive() external payable`, called if `msg.data` is empty, otherwise `fallback()` is called
  	* `fallback() external payable`
 <br>